Cambodian Uprising (1840–1841): Siamese–Vietnamese stalemate

 In 1843, Ang Duong sent Oknha Veang Hing and Oknha Surkealok Muk the pro-Siamese governor of Pursat to bring tributes to the Siamese king at Bangkok, the first tribute of Ang Duong to Siam.
 Also in 1843, Phra Phithakbodin Som, whom Bodindecha had assigned as the acting governor of Battambang since Ang Em's defection to Cambodia in early 1840, died.
 Bodindecha then appointed Phra Narinyotha Nong the vice-governor of Battambang to be the new Battambang governor.
 During the state of famine in Cambodia, Chaophraya Bodindecha and Ang Duong conscripted Khmer men to build many fortresses to guard against prospective Vietnamese invasion.
 A large number of Lao and Siamese military men in Cambodia also consumed a great quantity of food.
 The Khmers began to feel oppressed by the Siamese.
 This situation was similar to the period of Vietnamese rule over Cambodia as Trấn Tây province, when the Vietnamese mobilized the Khmers for defense to 'protect' Cambodia from Siam.
 This time, the Siamese also mobilized the Khmers for defense to 'protect' Cambodia from Vietnam.
 However, Bodindecha struggled to levy Khmer men as the Khmers evaded conscriptions and deserted labor works all the time.
 Bodindecha faced the same problem Trương Minh Giảng had faced before him.
 Bodindecha was unable to effectively mobilize Khmer men to do anything.
-Moreover, Bodindecha also found out that the trade route bringing valuable commodities like ivory and rhinoceros horns from Southern Laos down to Phnom Penh to Southern Vietnam had brought large benefits to the Vietnamese.
-Bodindecha then imposed a trade embargo forbidding Lao merchants to sell those goods to Cambodia nor Vietnam, instead rerouting this trade route to Battambang, Kabinburi and eventually to Bangkok instead to benefit Siam.
-Bodindecha's policy of shifting the trade route caused the Cambodian merchants and the Oknha nobles to lose their benefits.